-Near Beddgelert in North Wales, this shallow lakes covers 60 acres (24.5 hectares) and is perfect for a wild swimming excursion.
+Near Beddgelert in North Wales, this shallow lakes covers 60 acres (24.5ha) and is perfect for a wild swimming excursion.
 Formed by the River Glaslyn, it takes its name from the nearby mountain Dinas Emrys.

-On the southern edge of the Snowdonia National Park, nestled of the formidable mountain Cadair Idris, Llyn Cau is a dark blue crater lake.
+On the southern edge of Snowdonia National Park, nestled in the formidable mountain Cadair Idris, Llyn Cau is a dark blue crater lake.
 A 20-minute walk from the nearest carpark, this isolated pool makes for an excellent wild swimming spot.

 Simply breathtaking, with easy access and nearby parking, Llyn Gwynant is one of the great lakes of North Wales – swim across to Elephant Rock and jump in the cool waters.
-Lying on the River Glasyn, this 124-acre (50 hectare) lake is just 1,8 miles (3 km) from Mount Snowdon.
-It was also used as a location in one of the Lara Croft films, so it has an excellent pedigree.
+Lying on the River Glasyn, this 124-acre (50ha) lake is just 2mi (3km) from Mount Snowdon.
+It was also used as a location in one of the Lara Croft films, so it has excellent pedigree.

 Located a little off the Snowdon Watkins Path, this series of pools is a rather well-kept secret.
-Idyllically situated and perfect for wild swimming, this is the ideal place to while away a summer’s day.
-The Watkins Path is the toughest route to the summit, and was named after local politician Sir Edward Watkins.
-Officially opened by the then Prime Minister William Gladstone in 1892, it is still considered to be the most challenging of the six routes.
+Perfect for wild swimming, this is the ideal place to while away a summer’s day.
+The Watkins Path is the toughest route of six to the summit, and was named after local politician Sir Edward Watkins and officially opened by then prime minister William Gladstone in 1892.

-Possibly North Wales’ most famous lake, in Welsh it’s called Llyn Tegid or Fair Lake.
-Fed by the River Dee, and originally much bigger, much of the water was diverted from the lake when the famous British engineer Thomas Telford constructed the Ellesmere Canal over the border in neighbouring England.
-The lower water level resulted in this pretty lake which is 3.7 miles (6.0 km) long by 0.5 miles (0.8 km) wide.
+Possibly the most famous lake in North Wales, in Welsh it’s called Llyn Tegid (Fair Lake).
+Fed by the River Dee, and originally much bigger, much of the water was diverted from the lake when British engineer Thomas Telford constructed the Ellesmere Canal over the border in neighbouring England.
+The lower water level resulted in this pretty lake which is 4mi (6km) long by 0.5mi (0.8km) wide.